bekk/bekk-christmas/post/thecloud/terraform-managed-stackdriver-monitoring-and-alerting-in-gcp.md

 }
 ```

 These alerts will fire if the corresponding pod restarts more than the threshold value, 5, over a period of 60 seconds.
-A alert message is then sent to the selected notification channel, the slack channel in our case.
+A alert message is then sent to the selected notification channel, the Slack channel in our case.

 ## Go ahead, do it!

 Managing monitoring and alerting with Terraform is super easy, and versioning the monitoring of your cluster is so helpful ~~if~~ _when_ you f#@k up.
-Instead of messing around in the metrics explorer and creating monitoring resources on-the-fly; mess around in the metrics explorer and terraform the monitoring!
+Instead of messing around in the metrics explorer and creating monitoring resources on-the-fly; mess around in the metrics explorer and Terraform the monitoring!
 You and your team will not regret it.